Why Wear A Bike Helmet?

-A lot of people in Redmond ride a bicycle for exercise, transportation or simple recreational enjoyment.
+A lot of people in Washington state ride a bicycle for exercise, transportation, or simple recreational enjoyment.
 Some even know Redmond as the “Bicycle Capital of the Northwest.”
 But bicyclists should always take the proper safety precautions to reduce the risk of injury.
 Unfortunately, not enough people wear helmets when riding.

 A survey conducted between 2001 and 2003 and published in 2010 in the Journal of Safety Research found that only 48 percent of children ages 5 through 14 wear a bike helmet while riding.
 Older children may be even less likely to wear a helmet.
 So why wear a bike helmet?
 Read on for eight good reasons.